jbouwh/ha-entity-cache/README.md

 * `value`: For caching numeric inputs
 * `switch`: for caching on / off controls

-When an other type is supplied the state value will be set.
-This is not tested and might effect icons or other attributes if not set correctly.

-## Installation (With AppDaemon add on on Home Assistant)
+## Installation (With AppDaemon add on on Home Assistant) or use HACS (Home Assistant Community store)
 Unpack the script files at `/config/appdaemon/`.
 The active script is